 GDZ-ISIS automates the traffic and accounting processes from beginning to end—the natural flow of information is mirrored at every step.
 Able to run on multiple platforms, GDZ-ISIS offers an excellent combination of computing power, flexibility, and reliability.

-GDZ-ISIS is designed to capture information as it becomes available.
-Electronic packets of information are automatically transferred from module to module - eliminating redundant data entry.
+The integration of GDZ-ISIS modules reduces errors, eliminates redundant data entry, and improves the flow and availability of information.
+The system is designed to capture information as it becomes available.
+Electronic packets of information are automatically transferred from module to module—streamlining your workflow and accelerating productivity.